Kuwana Station

 Kuwana Station (桑名駅, Kuwana-eki) is an interchange passenger railway station located in the city of Kuwana, Mie Prefecture, Japan.
 It is jointly operated by the Central Japan Railway Company (JR Tōkai), and they private railway operator Kintetsu Railway and its subsidiary Yōrō Railway.
 Sangi Railway's Nishi-Kuwana Station is next to the station.

 Lines

 Kuwana Station is served by the JR Kansai Main Line, and is 23.8 rail kilometers from the terminus of that line at Nagoya Station.
 It is also served by the Kintetsu Nagoya Line and is 23.7 rail kilometers from the terminus of that line at Kintetsu Nagoya Station.
 It is also a terminal station for the Yōrō Railway Yōrō Line, and is 57.5 kilometers from the opposing terminal of that line at Ibi Station.

 Station layout

 The station consists of a single island platform and a side platform serving the 3 tracks used by JR Central.
-There are an additional two island platforms with 4 tracks for use by the Kintetsu and Yōrō Railway.
+There are an additional two island platforms with 4 tracks for use by Kintetsu and Yōrō Railway.